ANALYSIS-Japan 'shadow shogun' Abe assured clout over next PM Kishida | Politics

 ANALYSIS-Japan 'shadow shogun' Abe assured clout over next PM Kishida

-In a media interview, he also called Taiwan - considered a renegade province by China - the "front line" in a struggle by democracies to resist authoritarianism advance.
-He is also expected to maintain engagement with the QUAD grouping of the United States, Australia, India, and Japan, which Beijing sees as an effort to contain its rise.
+In a media interview, he also called Taiwan - considered a renegade province by China - the "front line" in a struggle by democracies to resist authoritarianism's advance.
+He is also expected to maintain engagement with the QUAD grouping of the United States, Australia, India and Japan, which Beijing sees as an effort to contain its rise.

 "He (Kono) wanted to become prime minister and he will, but it was by being loyal to Abe and (Finance Minister Taro) Aso," a party heavyweight and Abe ally, said Sophia University professor Koichi Nakano, adding Kishida will have to accommodate their views.
 But Kishida's first big challenge will be a general election that must be held by Nov.
 28. An expected bounce in public support will likely mean the LDP avoids its worst-case scenario of a drubbing by voters fed-up with Suga.